mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/storyboard_docker.rst

 Storyboard Scene
 ----------------

 A storyboard scene displays a single scene in the storyboard.
-It shows the thumbnail and other information related to the scene.
+There can be multiple keyframes within the duration of a scene but the thumbnail shows only the first frame.
+It also shows other information related to the scene.
 Here, you can edit the fields such as name, duration and comments.
 Storyboard scenes can be added or removed before or after any other scene.
 The order of scenes can be changed using drag and drop.
+On changing order of scenes all keyframes within the duration of the scene will also be moved.

 Frame Number
     This shows the frame number for this scene in the timeline docker.
 This field cannot be edited.